HyeonbumLee/HyeonbumLee.github.io/index.md

 I am a Ph.D. candidate in applied mathemathics at [Hanyang University](https://www.hanyang.ac.kr).
 I have been a member of [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io) and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/) since Feb 2020.
 I am interested in cryptography and computational theory.
 More concretely, my main research topics are proof systems including SNARKs, zero-knowledge proof, and secure multiparty computation.

 # News
+- (Sep 01, 2025) I will be joining the [Cryptography & Privacy lab](https://crypto.snu.ac.kr)  at Seoul National University as a postdoctoral researcher under the supervision of [Yongsoo Song](https://yongsoosong.github.io).

+- (Aug 21, 2025) I will be completing my Ph.D. program.
+I sincerely appreciate my advisor, Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/), and the members of the [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io)!

 - (Jul 03, 2025) One paper has been accepted at ACM CCS'25.\
 Title : Practical Zero-Knowledge PIOP for Maliciously Secure Multiparty Homomorphic Encryption\
 Authors : Intak Hwang , **_Hyeonbum Lee_**, Jinyeong Seo, and Yongsoo Song.